iharuspex/languages/README.md

 As you can see, it has some meta data about the run, in addition to the benchmark results. **Clojure** ran the benchmark 175 times, with a mean time of **57.3 ms**.
 Which shows the point with the new runner, considering that Clojure takes **300 ms** (on the same machine) to start.

-See [run-benchmark.sh](run-benchmark.sh) for some more command line options it accepts.
+See [run.sh](run.sh) for some more command line options it accepts.
 Let's note one of them: `-l` which takes a string of comma separated language names, and only those languages will be run.
 Good for when contributing a new language or updates to a language.
 E.g:

 ```
-~/Projects/languages/levenshtein ❯ ../run-benchmark.sh -u PEZ -l Clojure
+~/Projects/languages/levenshtein ❯ ../run.sh -u PEZ -l Clojure
 Running levenshtein benchmark...
 Results will be written to: /tmp/languages-benchmark/levenshtein_PEZ_10000_5bb1995_only_langs.csv